Michael HornAuthor

 Nina completed her undergraduate degree in computer science and psychology at Williams College.
 Prior to co-founding Authentic Connections (AC), Nina worked in user experience and product management at IBM Watson Health.
 At AC, Nina uses her multi-domain expertise to steer the organization’s data science and analytics efforts.
 She has published several peer-reviewed papers in leading scientific journals, as well as chapters for scholarly audiences and the general public.

-Nija Majmudar MeyerVP for Enrollment Management, Woodward Academy
+Nija MeyerVP for Enrollment Management, Woodward Academy

-Nija Majmudar Meyer joined Woodward Academy in 2014 to lead the academy’s marketing and communications efforts.
+Nija Meyer joined Woodward Academy in 2014 to lead the academy’s marketing and communications efforts.
 In 2017, her duties expanded when she was named vice president for enrollment management.
 She leads a highly skilled team dedicated to ensuring an exceptional experience through every step of a family’s journey, from their initial inquiry to graduation and beyond.

 In 2022, Nija received the Enrollment Management Association’s (EMA) Rising Star Award, honoring educators who have distinguished their schools in the field of enrollment management.
 She has been a presenter and a panelist for multiple conferences and webinars including NAIS, EMA, Niche, Graduway, Veracross, INDEX, and TV Asia, among others.